GoogleChrome/related-website-sets/README.md

 "first_party_sets.JSON".
 For clarity on the First-Party Sets proposal, please read the information on
 [this page](https://github.com/WICG/first-party-sets/).
-For guidance on submitting sets, please follow the guidelines provided here <b>...insert link to submission guideline once it is public...</b> In general, changes are made by creating a Pull Request (PR) from your branch to the main branch.
+For guidance on submitting sets, please follow the guidelines provided in FPS-Submission-Guidelines.md In general, changes are made by creating a Pull Request (PR) from your branch to the main branch.
 When this occurs, a Github Action will trigger, visible in .github/workflows/fps-submission-checks.yml.
 This action will run